sid987145/UserManagement/README.md

 To run this on your local device->
-Clone the repo
+1.Clone the repo
-npm install
+2.npm install
-npm run dev
+3.npm run dev

 Deployment Link -> https://unrivaled-dieffenbachia-7f1d96.netlify.app/